Front Cover

 This webpage provides information about the André Tchaikowsky String Quartet No. 1 in A (1969-1970) - Opus 3.
 First are music links (as *.mp3 files) and then text that lists all known details regarding this composition from the book, The Other Tchaikowsky - A Biographical Sketch of André Tchaikowsky.

-Here are two brief audio clips, courtesy of the BBC, of a radio program "A Study in Contrast" about André Tchaikowsky:
+Here are two brief audio clips, of a radio program "A Study in Contrast" about André Tchaikowsky:

 Lindsay Quartet meets André / contrast_lindsay.mp3